 2.4 to promote and encourage the provision of such legal services for lawyers and claimants in the European Union and elsewhere;

-2.5 to organise and promote an annual conference for the Members of the Society; and
+2.5 to organise and promote a conference for the Members of the Society; and

 2.6 to do all such lawful things as are incidental to, or conducive to, the attainment of all or any of the objectives mentioned above, including the institution of legal proceedings.

 3.1 In pursuance of the objects set out in Article 2, the Society has the power to:

 3.1.1 buy, lease or otherwise acquire and deal with any property real or personal and any rights or privileges of any kind over or in respect of any property real or personal and to improve, manage, develop, construct, repair, sell, lease, mortgage, charge, surrender or dispose of or otherwise deal with all or any part of such property and any and all rights of the Society;

 3.1.2 borrow and raise money in such manner as the Management Committee shall think fit and secure the repayment of any money borrowed, raised or owing by mortgage, charge, lien or other security on the Society’s property and assets;